Public, patient and carer voice

 Interested members of the public can also bring a valuable, common sense perspective.

 To find out about taking part in research as a participant you can read about Your Role in NHS Research and go to Be Part of Research to find out about research taking place in your area.
 Alternatively you can ask your healthcare professionals about research projects

 Public and Patient Involvement in Research (PPIRes)

-The Research Office has hosted the PPIRes project for 14 years (see the PPIRes poster below):
+The Research Office has hosted the PPIRes project for 18 years

-PPIRes supports a panel of 60 volunteers from Norfolk and Suffolk.
-Our volunteers work with researchers to deliver robust and ethical Patient and Public Involvement (PPI) in primary and secondary care.
-They contribute to developing the research idea and when a research study is funded.
+PPIRes supports a panel of 50 volunteers from Norfolk and Suffolk.
+Our volunteers work with researchers to deliver robust and ethical Patient and Public Involvement (PPI) in Primary Care, this includes research based in GP practices and community services.
+They contribute to developing the research idea and then can continue their involvement if a research study is funded.